See -san in All languages combined, or Wiktionary

 "glosses": [

-"Honorific ending used to indicate a person is Japanese or talking with Japanese, or treated like Japanese."
+"Honorific ending used to indicate that a person is Japanese, talking with a Japanese, or treated like a Japanese."

 ],